codexns/golangconfig/docs/design.md

  - Platform-specific settings are always higher priority than non-platform-specific, no matter what source they are pulled from
- - Setting names that are core to Go configuration preserve the uppercase style of environmental variables.
+ - Setting names that are core to Go configuration preserve the uppercase style of environment variables.
 Thus the settings are named `GOPATH`, `GOROOT`, `PATH`, etc.